 Does this sound like you?
 Do you have this feeling hidden underneath anything you wish you could do but don't?

 So my health roadblock, while I always thought it was lack of time, was actually about how I value myself relative to how I value the needs of others: I just didn't see my own needs as being as important as everyone else's.
 I didn't value myself enough to ask for help or put myself first.
-I thought taking time out to exercise was 'selfish', when I should be cleaning the house, cooking dinner, working, playing with my son - doing pretty much anything, that wasn't exclusively for my own benefit.
+I thought taking time out to exercise was 'selfish'when I should be cleaning the house, cooking dinner, working, playing with my son - doing pretty much anything, that wasn't exclusively for my own benefit.

-Of course it isn't selfish to exercise!
+Of course, it isn't selfish to exercise!
 It's an essential part of your health routine, the same as eating, sleeping, brushing your teeth.
 I had every right to ask for someone to watch my son for me while I took time out to exercise and shower.

-Ah showers!
+Ah, showers!
 Speaking of which - when I first became a mum, I used to go days without showering because I felt guilty asking for someone to hold my son!
 Needless to say, my husband didn't suffer from any of these blocks and had no guilt about taking showers, going out for a walk (sans pram), leaving the house for work, or even going out to socialise!
 I envied his lack of guilt, and no parent should feel guilty for showering or exercising FFS!

 So I set about working on my mindset and 'health roadblocks' (this is where the idea of the Health Mindset Programme came about!).

-After giving birth I had to regroup, take stock of what my ideal daily routine would look like, and break down why my days weren't going like that.
+After giving birth I had to regroup, take stock of what my ideal daily routine would look like, and breakdown why my days weren't going like that.
 I needed to value my own health again, up my motivation, clarify what I was really aiming for, figure out how to make healthy cooking and exercise fit into a very busy day.
-I worked on self care and prioritising my own needs and health.
+I worked on self-care and prioritising my own needs and health.

-Since working on my mindset and finding a few 'time hacks' and systems in place, my daily routine looks incredibly different from that first year of being a new mum, yet I still don't have child care, and I haven't rejoined the gym either.
-Most weeks I manage to fit in cardio, weight training, yoga and even daily mediation and breathing exercises, I also spend a lot less time food shopping, deciding what to have for dinner and cooking meals (without having to devote my Sunday's meal prepping).
+Since working on my mindset and finding a few 'time hacks' and systems in place, my daily routine looks incredibly different from that first year of being a new mum, yet I still don't have childcare, and I haven't rejoined the gym either.
+Most weeks I manage to fit in cardio, weight training, yoga and even daily meditation and breathing exercises, I also spend a lot less time food shopping, deciding what to have for dinner and cooking meals (without having to devote my Sunday's meal prepping).
 I actually care about myself again, enough to put my health first and ask for help instead of waiting until I have a breakdown.